fifijo/react-seo-boilerplate/README.md

 - [Babel 7](https://babeljs.io/) A compiler used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript
 - [Styled components](https://www.styled-components.com/) Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress
 - [Express](https://expressjs.com/) Fast, unopinionated, minimalist web framework for Node.js
 - [ESLint](https://eslint.org/) The pluggable linting utility for JavaScript and JSX
+- Helmet, isomorphic-fetch and more

 ## Usage